 Design around lifestyles and demographics

 The value provided is different for singles/married no children, family, multi-generation families, and empty nesters.
-Build use cases around home infrastructure management and maintenance, home appliance/technology operation and management, health and safety, assisted living, and activity scheduling for these groups.
-While the use cases are similar, how each of these groups approach them is different.
+Build Applications around home infrastructure management and maintenance, home appliance/technology operation and management, health and safety, assisted living, and activity scheduling for these groups.
+While the Applications are similar, how each of these groups approach them is different.